stevencox/tycho/README.md

 Note, due to a bug, shutdown does not yet work correctly on GKE.
 Until this is fixed, use the UI to stop the service.

+### Usage - Environment Variables and the Command Line Client

 To launch Jupyter Lab to open without prompting for a token:
 ```